 After ordering a salad for me and a half-sandwich for her, with a cup of black bean soup on the side, we found a little booth away from most of the other patrons.
 We chatted while waiting for our food to arrive, and when Mom realized that Target and Marshalls shared the same parking lot as Panera, her eyes lit up… And she asked if we could stop by both before heading home.

-It has the same flavors as the iconic dessert—cozy cinnamon, a hint of nutmeg, and plenty of sweet carrots—but with a fun fruity twist!
-Yet unlike traditional carrot cake, this easy recipe is just 107 calories and healthy enough for breakfast!
+It has the same flavors as the iconic dessert — cozy cinnamon, a hint of nutmeg, and plenty of sweet carrots! — but with a fun fruity twist.
+Yet unlike traditional carrot cake, this easy recipe is healthy enough for breakfast!

-To make this healthy banana bread, you’ll start with whole wheat flour (or gluten-free, if you prefer!), along with cinnamon and a touch of nutmeg.
+To make this healthy carrot banana bread, you’ll start with whole wheat flour, along with cinnamon and a touch of nutmeg.
 The nutmeg adds a wonderful richness and depth to the spice flavor.
-As for the cinnamon, I’m currently obsessed with this one because it tastes brighter, bolder, and sweeter than the most popular brand-name variety!
+As for the cinnamon, I’m currently obsessed with this one because it tastes brighter, bolder, and sweeter than “regular” cinnamon.
+It’s basically the only kind I now use in my baking!

 The mashed banana not only provides tenderness… It also adds natural sweetness!
 See those bananas?
 That’s the minimum amount of brown spots I recommend.
 I actually prefer bananas that are almost entirely brown for my baking recipes!

-This is because the brown bananas contain more natural sweetness than their pure yellow friends… So if you use those extra ripe bananas, you’ll only need to mix a small amount of pure maple syrup (like this!) into your low-calorie banana bread batter.
+This is because the brown bananas contain more natural sweetness than their pure yellow friends… So if you use extra ripe bananas, you’ll only need to mix a small amount of pure maple syrup (like this!) into the batter to boost your loaf’s natural sweetness.

 Just before spreading the batter into your loaf pan, you’ll gently stir in freshly grated carrots.
 Do not use the pre-shredded store-bought ones!
+They’re also called “matchstick” carrots.
 Those are much thicker and drier than freshly grated carrots, and they don’t soften as much while baking.
 I promise it’s worth the small amount of extra effort to grate your own carrots!

-Tip: If your food processor has a grater attachment, that makes the grating process go even faster!
+Tip: If your food processor has a grater attachment, that makes the grating step go even faster!

-How yummy does that healthy banana bread look? ??
-It definitely put me in a permanent Easter mood… So I have plenty more fun carrot cake recipes coming your way soon! ?
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your banana bread!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy carrot cake banana bread!

-- 2 cups (240g) whole wheat or gluten-free* flour (measured like this)
+- 2 cups (240g) whole wheat flour or gluten-free* flour (measured like this)

 - 2 tsp ground cinnamon